Animal Ethics Committees at Dalhousie

 On the Halifax campuses, after a protocol is approved or conditionally approved, the UCLA Coordinator will send a letter to the Principal Applicant with any conditions of the approval outlined.
 In the Faculty of Agriculture, the Chair of the ACUC signs off on the first page of the protocol once it has been approved and all conditions of the approval met.
 The signed letter/protocol may be used as evidence of Animal Ethics approval and should be posted where the animals are located.

 Animal protocols are approved for one year.
-At the end of that period, the approval can be extended for one additional year by the submission of a renewal form (UCLA Form B; ACUC Form E), provided there are no major changes in experimental procedures.
+At the end of that period, the approval can be extended for one additional year by the submission of a renewal form (Event form on Romeo), provided there are no major changes in experimental procedures.
 Investigators must complete a progress report as part of the renewal form, including refinements and any unexpected complications.
+We will accept two renewals on each protocol, giving the reseacher 3 years before a new Form A is due.

-The requirement for additional animals must be justified.
+The requirement for additional animals must be justified, and submitted on an amendment form.
 Renewal forms are reviewed by the full Committee.
-UCLA protocols are allowed one renewal.
-ACUC protocols may be renewed two times.
+UCLA/ACUC protocols are allowed two renewals.
 After the completion of the renewal period the investigator must submit a full protocol application as if it were a new project.

 Pro Tem Approval